- The Auditor General of Canada

 The Auditor General of Canada

 The Auditor General of Canada is an Officer of Parliament appointed for a non-renewable 10 year term upon resolution of the House of Commons and Senate.
-His responsibilities include:
+The Auditor General’s responsibilities include:

 - auditing operations of the federal and territorial governments;